-Since the island was first settled in 16591 its population has descended from people who arrived by ship and the population has fluctuated over the years.
+Since the island was first settled in 1659 its population has descended from people who arrived by ship and the population has fluctuated over the years.
 The population is mainly descended from Africans, mixed race African and Europeans, British settlers, East India

-1 With the exception of a short period of Dutch rule in 1673.
+&lt;sup>1 With the exception of a short period of Dutch rule in 1673.

-Company employees and indentured labourers from the South Asian sub-Continent, East Indies, Madagascar and China2.
+Company employees and indentured labourers from the South Asian sub-Continent, East Indies, Madagascar and China.
 British Citizenship was guaranteed by Royal Charter in 1673.
 In 1966, following a change in UK legislation, St Helenians were denied the right of abode in the UK and work permits were difficult to obtain.
-In 1981 full British citizenship was removed only to be re-instated in 2002 after the efforts of the Citizenship Commission.
-With the re-instatement of British citizenship population decline worsened.
+In 1981 full British citizenship was removed only to be re-instated in 2002 after the efforts of the Citizenship Commission, whose main aim was the restoration of British citizenship, whereby St Helenians could live on St Helena and have all the rights of being British citizens on St Helena as if they were living in the UK and have a constitutional relationship with the UK.
+However, this did not materialise and with the re-instatement of British citizenship, it was easier for people to leave and population decline worsened.